How to Submit a Claim to SCE

 Summer Discount Plan

-Summer heat can put a strain on electrical grids, so allow us to remotely turn off your A/C for a limited time.
-The turning off of the A/C is the energy event, and we’ll return the favor with up to $200* in bill credits each summer.
+Summer heat can put a strain on electrical grids, so allow us to remotely turn off or cycle off your air conditioner (A/C) for a limited time.

 When you participate in the Summer Discount Plan, you save by voluntarily allowing us to shut down your A/C for up to 6 hours a day during “energy events” we may call during periods of high electricity demand, or emergencies.
 We supply and install a device on your home or central-A/C unit to remotely shut it off during energy events.